 According to the Delegated website, their assistants can’t help with the following:

 - Artistic or creative work

 - Outbound sales calls

-If a VA under-delivers, Delegated promises to credit the time used back to your account and assign you a different virtual assistant that will do the job right.
+If a VA under-delivers, Delegated promises to credit the time used back to your account and assign you a different virtual assistant to do the job right.

-The company will also assign you a backup team that will be ready to jump in if your virtual assistant becomes unavailable for any reason.
+The company will assign you a backup team ready to jump in if your virtual assistant becomes unavailable.